MinghuiChen43/awesome-deep-phenomena/README.md

 - Synthesizing the preferred inputs for neurons in neural networks via deep generator networks. [[paper]](https://arxiv.org/abs/1605.09304)
   - Anh Nguyen, Alexey Dosovitskiy, Jason Yosinski, Thomas Brox, Jeff Clune. *NeurIPS 2016*
   - Digest:  Here we dramatically improve the qualitative state of the art of activation maximization by harnessing a powerful, learned prior: a deep generator network (DGN).

+- "Why Should I Trust You?": Explaining the Predictions of Any Classifier. [[paper]](https://arxiv.org/abs/1602.04938) [[code]](https://github.com/marcotcr/lime-experiments)
+  - Marco Tulio Ribeiro, Sameer Singh, Carlos Guestrin. *KDD 2016*
+  - Digest: In this work, we propose LIME, a novel explanation technique that explains the predictions of any classifier in an interpretable and faithful manner, by learning an interpretable model locally around the prediction.

 ### 2015